vedetta-com/caesonia/UPGRADE.md

 _imaps._tcp.example.com.
 86400	IN	SRV	0 1 993 mercury.example.com.
 ```

-Each domain and subdomain needs a TXT record with SPF data:
+Each autoconfig subdomain needs a TXT record with SPF data:
 ```console
 autoconfig.example.com.
 86400	IN	TXT	"v=spf1 -all"
 ```